axr/website-data/wiki/website/workflow/content.md

 Here are some basic rules:

 - Never use fast-forward merge.
-This can be done by supplying the `--no-ff` flag when merging.
+This can be done by supplying the `--no-ff` flag when merging
-- Use "Close #<issue number>" in the commit message to automagically close the issue
+- Use `Close #<issue number>` in the commit message to automagically close the issue
-- Use present tense in commit messages
+- Your commit messages must use the imperative, present tense (as if you are giving orders to the codebase to change its behaviour): "change", not "changed" or "changes"
 - Include issue reference if possible
 - Commit messages must be descriptive and contain more than two words

 ## Feature branches

-It is important to keep develop branch always working.
-It means that no breaking changes are allowed on develop.
-If you are implementing something that takes long time to do, create a feature branch.
+It is important to keep the develop branch always working and stable.
+That means that no breaking changes are allowed on develop.
+If you are implementing a bigger feature over a longer period of time, create a separate branch for that feature.

-If the feature is directly connected to an issue, then the branch name should be in `issue-N` format, where N is the issue number, but any branch name except `master` and `develop` is allowed.
+If the feature is directly connected to an issue, then the branch name should be in `issue-<issue number>` format, but any branch name except `master` and `develop` is allowed.

-When you have finished implementing the feature and think it is stable enough, it can be merged into develop branch.
+When you have finished implementing the feature and think it is stable enough, you can merge it into develop.
 (Remember to use non-fast-forward merge)

 ## Hotfixes

-To do a hotfix, all you need to do is merge your commit(s) into master.
-Just make sure that your hotfix is stable and will not break anything.
+There are no such things as hotfixes.
+You will simply do your change on develop and then merge develop into master from where it will be deployed.

 ## Deployment

-There will be an automatic system for deploying the master branch to the production site.
-Right now the deployment is done manually by the web team leader.

-Before any deployment the updated pages need to be tested on at least IE, Firefox and Chrome.
+The master branch represents production state.
+That means that in order to deploy the code at develop, all you need to do is merge develop into master and get someone to initiate the deployment process.

+In the future we will have an automatic deployment system in place.
+Then deploying will be as easy as:

+	git checkout master
+	git merge --no-ff -S develop

+This will merge develop into master and create a signed commit.
+In order for the automatic deployment to work, your GPG key must be signed by our deployment key (87B4122D).